open-sauced/docs/docs/contributing/technical/resolve-merge-conflicts.md

   - resolve merge conflicts
 ---

-Pretty often when opening a pull request it is very likely to run into merge conflicts as the release process is generally updating `npm-shrinkwrap.json`.
+You'll likely encounter merge conflicts when opening a pull request, as the release process generally updates `npm-shrinkwrap.json`.

-To better illustrate the commands listed here at will use commits and screenshots from [open-sauced#1078](https://github.com/open-sauced/open-sauced/pull/1078).
+To better illustrate the commands listed here, we will use commits and screenshots from [open-sauced#1078](https://github.com/open-sauced/open-sauced/pull/1078).

 ## Repository Setup